Understanding Tax Codes

 It is the numbers that are important

-Sometimes your tax allowance may be split between two employers and so each employer could have a tax code of 575 and this would be the same as having one employer have 1150 (as they add up to the same amount 2 X 575 = 1150).
-Likewise if you had one employer on 810 and another on 340, this would still be the same as having one employer on 1150.
+Sometimes your tax allowance may be split between two employers and so one employer could have a tax code of 593 and the other have a tax code of 592.
+This would be the same as having one employer have 1185 (as they add up to the same amount 593 + 592 = 1185).
+Likewise if you had one employer on 810 and another on 375, this would still be the same as having one employer on 1185.

-Basically once you have established what your monthly allowance is before you pay tax then you simply deduct 20% from the rest of your gross salary (so long as your gross salary is under £45,000 in the 2017/2018 tax year)
+Basically once you have established what your monthly allowance is before you pay tax then you simply deduct 20% from the rest of your gross salary (so long as your gross salary is under £46,350 in the 2018/2019 tax year) unless you live in Scotland where different tax rates apply.

 What if there are no numbers